biddy1618/askchatbot/info/README-1-setup.md

 ```bash
 python -m http.server 8000
 ```
+You can access the simple web-client through `http://localhost:8000/`.

 Make sure to run the Rasa chatbot with `--cors="*"` command inside the docker (the default).
 Additionally one can use `--debug` command for debugging:
 ```bash